Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 You can copy/paste the default.nix file of another library and modify it to adapt to your own library.

-The list of packages is defined in:
+The list of all packages is defined in:
 `~/nixpkgs/pkgs/top-level/all-packages.nix`

 If you add a new package, add a line for it.
+You can use as model one of the other packages ''callPackage'' lines.
+Ths line is a call to the function defined in your default.nix
+(See the "oned" example below).

-The list of package mainteners is defined in :
+The list of package maintainers is defined in :
-`~/nixpkgs/lib/mainteners.nix`
+`~/nixpkgs/lib/maintainers.nix`

-A listing of licence versions is available in :
+A listing of licenses versions is available in :
 `~/nixpkgs/lib/licenses.nix`

+The [Nixpkgs Contributors Guide](https://nixos.org/releases/nixpkgs/nixpkgs-17.03pre91272.7e273d9/manual/) can help you.

 #### Example of "oned" package derivation
 Oned is a program which solve the Poisson equation using Jacobi method.

-The code is available at "http://www.pdc.kth.se:8080/pdc/education/tutorials/mpi/hybrid-lab/oned.c/at_download/file"
+The code is available at "https://www.pdc.kth.se/education/tutorials/mpi/hybrid-lab/oned.c"

 A good place for nix expression of the "oned" package, seems to be : `pkgs/application/science/physics`